abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 Nobody is exempt.
 Remorse, from a Buddhist perspective, says, “I really missed my shot on that and that was unskillful,” and there is an impetus to change.
-In Pāli there is the word *hiri ottappa*: *hiri* is a sense of conscience or embarrassment toward an action done in the past;
+In Pāli there is the word *hiri-ottappa*: *hiri* is a sense of conscience or embarrassment toward an action done in the past;
 *ottappa* is a concern for future wrong-doing.
 It’s interesting when you say it in English because early translators used shame and fear of